ArmoredSoS/Kepler_classification_SIV25/README.md

 lc = search_lightcurve(f"KIC {ID}", mission="Kepler").download_all(download_dir=download_dir)
 ```

-The downloaded curves are saved in the specified folder as folders representing the various targets, each containig roughly 10-15 curves.
+The downloaded curves are saved in the specified folder as folders representing the various targets, each containing roughly 10-15 curves.

+### Preprocessing

+The curves after downloading have to be normalized, padded or truncated and denoised.
+For this thre is the ```normalize_curves``` function in ```function.py```.
+The process applies:
+  - Remove NaNs and normalize: ```lc = curve.remove_nans().normalize()``` removes NaNs and normalizes the function by dividing the flux by the median flux
+  - Outlier clipping through sigma-3 clipping: computes mean and standard deviation, defines a threshold and then remove data points outside the threshold-defined range
+    ```
+    mean, std = np.mean(flux), np.std(flux)
+    flux = np.clip(flux, mean - 3*std, mean + 3*std)
+    ```
+  -